Sexual Violence in History: A Bibliography

 G e n e r a l I n f o r m a t i o n

 »The Book of Samuel (Sefer Shmuel) is a book in the Hebrew Bible, found as two books (1-2 Samuel) in the Old Testament.
-The book is part of the Deuteronomistic history, a series of books (Joshua, Judges, Samuel, and Kings) that constitute a theological history of the Israelites and that aim to explain God's law for Israel under the guidance of the prophets.« -- More information: Wikipedia
+The book is part of the Deuteronomistic history, a series of books (Joshua, Judges, Samuel, and Kings) that constitute a theological history of the Israelites and that aim to explain God's law for Israel under the guidance of the prophets.« (Extract from: Wikipedia)

 General